fbraza/DamageDetect/README.md

   transform           Transform and augment a set of raw images
 ```

-To get help on any commands and read the required arguments run
+To get help on any commands run

 ```bash
 python app.py [COMMAND] --help